Resurgence-VM-Development/sdk/README.md

 ## Contents
 The Resurgence SDK contains the following:
+- `c-api-example`: an example of usage for the Resurgence C Interface.
+This example is compatible with the same programs as `rvmtest`.
 - `rasm`: a basic implementation of an assembly compiler and bytecode generator that is compatible with Resurgence
 - `rvmtest`: a sample implementation of a host program that executes Resurgence